sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/luajit.md

 We have a demo plugin hosted in the repo [tyk-plugin-demo-lua](https://github.com/TykTechnologies/tyk-plugin-demo-lua).
 The project implements a simple middleware for header injection, using a Pre hook (see [Tyk custom middleware hooks]({{< ref "plugins/supported-languages/javascript-middleware/middleware-scripting-guide" >}})) and [mymiddleware.lua](https://github.com/TykTechnologies/tyk-plugin-demo-lua/blob/master/mymiddleware.lua).
 ### Lua Performance
 Lua support is currently in beta stage.
-We are planning performance optimisations for future releases.
+We are planning performance optimizations for future releases.
 ### Tyk Lua API Methods
 Tyk Lua API methods aren’t currently supported.